prismatic-obloquy/chattor/docs/conduct.md

+---
+title: Code of Conduct
+description: Expectations and requirements for contributors' behavior.
+---

 # Code of Conduct

 > *This code of conduct was heavily inspired by [Building Welcoming Communities](https://opensource.guide/building-community/) and the [Contributor Covenant](https://www.contributor-covenant.org/), but is not identical to either.*